 If you haven’t caught on yet, our furry friends tend to have sensitive stomachs.
 Below are some holiday snacks to skip:

 - garlic & onions

 - raisins & grapes

-- cooked bones
+- bones (cooked or uncooked)

 Of course, we understand that the holidays are a time for gathering, spending time with those you love and eating yummy food.
-Get your pets in on the festive fun and try these treats:
+Get your pets in on the fun and try these treats:

 - bananas & apples